-Belgaum is 500Kms (North West Direction) from Bangalore (Bengaluru), state capital of Karnataka and well connected by Road, Rail and Air for all other places in India.
+Belgaum is 500Kms (North West Direction) from Bangalore (Bengaluru), state capital of Karnataka and well connected by Road, Rail and Air from all other places in India.
 Belgaum shares the state border with Maharashtra at North West direction.

 Important places around Belgaum: